 Other conditions include disturbances of heart rhythm (termed arrhythmias), and disease of the heart valves, which may be picked up as a heart murmur.

-There is a chance you may be able to dive but there are some considerations and tests that need to be done first.
+There is a chance you may be able to return to diving with some of these conditions, but you will always need further investigation and an annual dive medical.
 There are risks associated with a return to diving that can be managed but will never be reduced back to those of the general population.

 Some people are able to go diving again after these procedures but each case has to be considered individually.
-Most people who have had cardiac stents have been put on anticoagulants (medication to thin the blood) and this needs to be carefully considered.
+Most people who have had cardiac stents have been put on antiplatelet drugs (medication to stop platelets clumping together causing blockages) and this needs to be carefully considered.

 You may be able to dive after further investigation and a dive medical.
 This decision will depend on the nature and cause of the rhythm disturbance, whether you experience symptoms (such as shortness of breath, dizziness, chest pain or loss of consciousness), whether there is (or is potential for) any underlying structural damage to the heart, and whether you take any medications for your condition.

 As with other forms of cardiac disease, you will need further investigations which may need to be arranged privately.